 I was called a n* by one of the parents after our D.A.R.E. program graduation ceremony.
 It happened again in the hallway when one of the South Lebanon trailer bugs or as my school referred to them, the poor-poor whites, brushed past me with her smelly posse.
 I laughed.

-I knew who I was, a strong, intelligent, witty, comical, flirtatious, bootylicious, mature fifth grader.
-A black girl.
+I knew who I was.
+A strong, intelligent, witty, comical, flirtatious, bootylicious, mature fifth grader.
+A black girl (not yet a woman).
 The total opposite of what she was.

 I subconsciously smacked my best friend before our lacrosse practice when she jokingly stated ‘what’s up my nigga’. (yes we are still best friends)

 When I’d act out of character my mom would remind me that I was either going to college or going to get pregnant.
-So I pushed myself and then made it to the University of Toledo.
+So I pushed myself through high school and made it to the University of Toledo.
 In an introductory law & social thought classroom, I smiled because I made it.